DesiTech-Innovations/desibazaar-backend/README.md

 # VyaparSathi Backend

 ## Overview
-This is the backend for VyaparSathi POS - an offline-first shop management application targeting Indian village and city level cloth shops.
+This is the backend for VyaparSathi POS - an offline-first shop management application targeting Indian village and city level shops.

 ## Technologies
 - Java 17